How to Use Personality Assessments to Find a Career You Love

 With all assessments, context is key.

-Your environment can skew the results because it predisposes you to work a certain way or rewards specific behaviors.
-Likewise, your own biases can come into play—either because you think a certain answer is more desirable or because you’re looking for a complete departure from what you have.
+Your current environment can skew the results because it predisposes you to work a certain way or rewards specific behaviors.
+Likewise, your own biases can come into play.

-The best advice I ever received about taking assessments was to complete them outside of work with a glass of wine.
-Whether you decide to imbibe or not, the point is to remove yourself from unconscious workplace influences.
-You want to understand how you operate ideally, so you find the right fit.
+The best advice I ever received was to complete assessments outside of work with a glass of wine.
+Whether you decide to imbibe or not, the point is to remove yourself from unconscious workplace influences when you take the assessment.

 The problem?
 It was clear that many on the team were "Perceivers," which is all about options, possibilities, and flexibility.
-In this case, their roles overrode their actual preferences—whether they thought the "Judging" answers would have been better received or unconsciously picked the answers more closely aligned with the requirements of the role.
+In this case, the requirements of their roles overrode their actual preferences.

 B. Don’t get caught up in the labels